 New: Thanks to everyone's super helpful feedback, I've created version 2 of these sifter cups!
 This new design features cups that fit together tightly and need a light bit of squeezing to seperate them.
 This allows for easier shaking of the sifter tower and far less chance of things being knocked over and spilled.
 Version two also has larger, easier to read labels and arrows pointing the direction that the beads in the size listed will be.
-The original version will still be available to be printed on demand for anyone who prefers it.

 For when you have a mess of different sized beads and don't want to sort them out by hand: A bead sifting tower.